rrthomas/ruth/README.nancy.md

 The use of XQuery is beyond the scope of this manual; see the [XQuery specification][XQuery] and [fontoxpath documentation][fontoxpath] for more details.

+XQuery updates are applied to the document, not to the result of expansion!
+Hence, if the results should be copied to the output (this is the usual case), then the file containing the update expression should be processed in an earlier phase than files it updates.
+The [Cookbook][Cookbook.md] gives an example.

 Ruth provides some built-in global variables: